-Eye Mode - Three eye modes are available:
+Eye Mode - Four eye modes are available:

-Delayed - If the eye system does not detect a ball in the breech for 1⁄2 second, the marker automatically fires.
-This is useful for sound activated loaders because it ensures that a shot is fired, even without paint, so the loader will continue to feed.

-- Forced with force shot The marker only fires if paint is seen in the breech or the user pulls and holds the trigger for 1⁄2 second, thereby initiating a force shot.
-This is the default and the same as the stock DM4, DM5, or DMC software's eye mode. - 3.
-Test This mode is specifically for seeing how fast the user can fire the marker, or how fast the pneumatics can actually cycle.
+- Delayed If the eye system does not detect a ball in the breech for 1/2 second, the marker automatically fires.
+This is useful for sound activated loaders because it ensures that a shot is fired, even without paint, so the loader will continue to feed. - 2.
+Forced with force shot The marker only fires if paint is seen in the breech or the user pulls and holds the trigger for 1/2 second, thereby initiating a force shot. - 3.
+Test This mode is specifically used to see how fast the user can fire the marker, or how fast the pneumatics can actually cycle.
 The eyes work to prevent firing if they are blocked.
 This mode is only for dry firing.
-The LED is used to show the fastest achieved rate of fire:
+The LED shows the fastest achieved rate of fire: